Recognized as one of Greater Toronto's Top Employers (2023):

 Annual tuition maximum | employer pays up to $5,000 in tuition subsidies for job-related courses per year |

-Unique training and development opportunities | internships available in sales, operations, warehouse, communications, route relief, finance, and business information technology (internships include onboarding, training, mid and end-term assessments, a career development discussion, and an opportunity to present term accomplishments to senior leadership), monthly learning clinics to help new grads understand workplace issues (senior leaders also attend to answer questions), in-house chartered accountant training office program |
+Unique training and development opportunities | internships available in sales, operations, warehouse, communications, route relief, finance, and business information technology (internships include onboarding, training, and an opportunity to present term accomplishments to senior leadership), Know the Business sessions (four-part series hosted by functional leaders), campus leadership series (five virtual instructor-led sessions on building leadership skills for emerging leaders, includes break-out discussions) |

 Vacation allowance | new employees receive 3 weeks of paid vacation after their first year on the job |